 Jefferson’s Curiosities: What Made Jefferson a Great Leader?
 (Dr. John Ragosta)

-In recent years, however, his legacy has been seriously questioned in large part because he participated in the foul institution of American slavery, owning over 600 people during his lifetime, including several of his own children.
-Those concerns need to be taken seriously.
+In recent years, however, his legacy has been called into question, in large part because he participated in the foul institution of American slavery, owning over 600 people during his lifetime—including several of his own children.
 We might well ask: What does a wealthy, white, slave-owning aristocrat have to teach us about leadership?
 And why is Jefferson still seen to be a great American leader?

 About the Series: Thomas Jefferson was a man of many varied interests.
 Join us at Jefferson’s “best dwelling house in the state” as we delve into topics he found particularly fascinating from travel to culinary, leadership to religion.
 Each talk in the series includes a wine and cheese reception following the presentation.